STCC Student Accounts Office - Frequently Asked Questions

 Does Springfield Technical Community College offer a monthly payment plan?

-A monthly payment plan is available for the fall and spring semesters; please refer to the Payment Options section for additional information.
-Monthly payment plans are not available for the summer sessions.
+A monthly payment plan is available for the fall, spring and summer semesters; please refer to the Payment Options section for additional information.

 Where and how can I pay my bill and what methods of payment do you accept?